mcrningstar/mcrningstar/README.md

 <br>
 github i use when i need to explain that i do not support or engage with a media because my hyperfixations KEEP HAVING BULLSHIT CREATORS
 <br>
-SO: NO, I DO NOT SUPPORT ALEX KISTER OR ZEAL.
+SO: NO, I DO NOT SUPPORT ALEX KISTER, QWEL OR ZEAL.
 AND IF YOU DEFEND THEM: KINDLY FUCK RIGHT OFF.
 <br>
 <br>